openharmony/docs/en/application-dev/ui/arkts-layout-development-create-grid.md

 ## Overview

 The grid layout consists of cells formed by rows and columns.
-You can specify the cells where items are located to form various layouts.
+You can specify the cells where items are located to create various layouts.
 The grid layout excels at dividing a page into regions and defining the proportion of child components.
 It is a key adaptive layout and applies to scenarios such as photo gallery, calendar, and calculator.

 ArkUI provides the [\<Grid>](../reference/apis-arkui/arkui-ts/ts-container-grid.md) and [\<GridItem>](../reference/apis-arkui/arkui-ts/ts-container-griditem.md) components for building grid layouts. **\<Grid>** is a container for defining the grid layout, while **\<GridItem>** is a child component in the container.
-The **\<Grid>** component allows creation of child components with conditional rendering, rendering of repeated content, and [lazy data loading](../quick-start/arkts-rendering-control-lazyforeach.md).
+The **\<Grid>** component allows creation of child components using methods such as [if/else](../quick-start/arkts-rendering-control-ifelse.md), [ForEach](../quick-start/arkts-rendering-control-foreach.md), and [LazyForEach](../quick-start/arkts-rendering-control-lazyforeach.md).

 ## Layout and Constraints